cjdaboi36/Breadener/README.md

 ## Okay very cool and all but how can I try it myself?

 Firstly, join the server with [this link](https://discord.gg/rNAatmFGwh).
 Then, go to `#bot-commands` to try the commands out!
 Make sure to register the bot itself as an infector to not mess with the infection counts of actual users :).

+If the bot is not responding, it may be because it is restarting, that happens every hour at roughly xx:40.
+It will be down for a few minutes, but it will be back up in no time!

 Bread is very cool.